 - Responding by adjusting learning strategies or next instructional steps.
 This practice is the “why” of formative assessment.
 To make the process effective, we must collaborate with students to use evidence and insights to propel learners toward shared and personal short- and long-term goals.

 As my colleague Chase Nordengren noted, “[f]ormative assessment is [critical] for educators looking to unlock in-depth information on student learning. […] Using strategies that expose misconceptions, support higher-level thinking within a subject, and engage students in academic discourse, formative assessment provides the real-time feedback necessary to dynamically adjust instruction to meet learner needs as they emerge and change.”

 In short, formative assessment helps us evaluate whether our plans and responsive “moves” are working, while there’s still time to do something about it.
 It celebrates that learning is an ongoing process, complete with stretches of success and periods of struggle, and it helps us remember that learning is not linear but, instead, an endeavor that rewards effort, persistence, and dedication.
 Best of all, it helps us collaborate with students as co-partners in the entire learning experience.
 Together we are a learning team, one that makes anything possible.

 Ready for more?

 There is no shortage of information and resources available on formative assessment.
-For easy-to -implement, research-based strategies, check out our formative assessment eBook, Making it work: How formative assessment can supercharge your practice, or the formative assessment archive here on Teach.
-Learn.
-Grow.
-Our professional learning team also offers five workshops on formative practice, which can engage you and your colleagues in deep dives designed and delivered by expert educators.
+For easy-to -implement, research-based strategies, check out our eBook, Making it work: How formative assessment can supercharge your practice, and our article “27 easy formative assessment strategies for gathering evidence of student learning.”
+Our professional learning team also offers five workshops that can engage you and your colleagues in deep dives designed and delivered by expert educators.